Complication of isolation? The United States finds it difficult to avoid Russia - ExBulletin

 US and European officials point out that Russia has come under heavy criticism for the invasion of Ukraine and the resulting food and energy security shortages.

-Biden administration officials, including Blinken, noted with satisfaction that Lavrov chose to leave a recent meeting of G-20 foreign ministers in Indonesia after listening to a litany of complaints from their counterparts about the global impact of the war.
+Biden administration officials, including Blinken, noted with satisfaction that Lavrov opted out of a recent meeting of G-20 foreign ministers in Indonesia after listening to a litany of complaints from his counterparts about the global impact of the war.

 Despite this, there is no indication that Russia will be excluded from major international events such as the ASEAN Regional Forum next week, the United Nations General Assembly in September or a trio of Asia leaders’ summits to be held. in November.